 Step 1) Winning back the Whitby Women 'Whitby Women' - a group that consists of older women who own their homes and are unlikely to have a university degree - came to define this year's election.
-Traditionally they supported the Conservative party but went into the campaign undecided about who they would vote for, and many did not vote in this election.
+Traditionally they supported the Conservative Party but went into the campaign undecided about who they would vote for, with many not voting at all.
 In 2024, a quarter of them (up from 15% in 2019) chose to stay at home, and for half of that group (49 per cent), this was the first time sitting out a General Election.
 The Conservatives now hold just 21 of the 40 constituencies where Whitby Woman is most represented.
 The path back to a Conservative majority means winning these seats back, the party will need to find ways to convince Whitby Woman to turn out and vote for the Conservative Party again.
 Labour's decision on the Winter Fuel Allowance makes this job much easier for the Conservatives.
 Whitby Women voters left the Conservatives and stayed-at-home in greater numbers than the general public